williamtong/TILDA_defect_classification/README.md

 It is generally interesting if not educational to examine the kernels to see what kinds of generalized features the CNN is paying attention to.
 For example, in the automobile classification model (<https://www.analyticsvidhya.com/blog/2021/06/beginner-friendly-project-cat-and-dog-classification-using-cnn/>) we can see the low-level features are built up to form higher level features that resemble car parts.
 <figure>
     <img src='./TILDA-defect-classific/images/CNN_filters/filters_auto_model.png' width="600">
-    <figcaption>Kernels the first 3 blocks for an automobile classification model</figcaption>
+    <figcaption>Kernels of the first 3 blocks for an automobile classification model</figcaption>
 </figure>
 <br>